zackaryO/lease_manager/README.md

 if a lot is edited, it in incorrectly changed to unoccupied

+current logic and data structures do not support paying more than one month in advanced

 # UML sequnce diagrams (more coming soon!)

 Authentication UML